-Calls for racial justice have reverberated across the United States across 2020.
+Calls for racial justice have reverberated across the United States in 2020.
 They have permeated mainstream discourse and will have a significant impact on the 2020 Presidential election.
-Join our panel as we discuss the current state of racial politics in the United States, with a particular focus on African Americans, Muslim Americans, and Native Americans.
+Our panel discussed the current state of racial politics in the United States, with a particular focus on African Americans, Muslim Americans, and Native Americans.

-We are delighted to welcome for this event Pulitzer Prize winning journalist Wesley Lowery, Michigan State political scientist Nazita Lajevardi, and Maria Givens from the Native American Agricultural Fund.
+For this event we welcomed Pulitzer Prize winning journalist Wesley Lowery, Michigan State political scientist Nazita Lajevardi, and Maria Givens from the Native American Agricultural Fund.